Vocal Stimming in Students with Autism

 contain abusive or offensive language?

-If your answer to any of these is “yes,” then you should try to take caring and loving steps to help the child or teen feel more regulated by reducing some of sensory inputs which are overwhelming them.
+If your answer to any of these is “yes,” then it is advisable to take steps to help your student feel more regulated by adapting the classroom or school environment, where possible, to reduce their sensory overload.

-It’s also important to find out if the child has any medical issues that may be causing the stimming, such as pain, infection, or PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections).
+It’s also important check with parents if a student has any new or ongoing medical issues which may be causing the stimming, such as pain, infection, or PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections).

 How do you reduce vocal stimming?

-The reason for the behavior will affect what you can do - whether you go with it or need to adjust the environment.
-For example, if your child, teen, or student with autism is stimming because they are seeking sensory a specific input then attempting to stop that input won’t work.
+The reason for a student’s vocal stimming will affect what you decide to do - whether you go with it or need to adjust the environment.
+For example, if your student with autism is stimming because they are seeking sensory a specific input then attempting to stop that input won’t work.
 If they are stimming to self-regulate because of too much sensory input, then adapting the environment, or your own actions, to reduce specific sensory inputs can reduce the need for stimming by helping them to feel calmer and more regulated.
-To help you assess the sensory needs of your student or child with autism, I’ve created an easy-to-use Sensory Preferences Checklist for you to download.

-Depending on the situation, other ways to reduce a child’s need for vocal stimming include:
+Depending on the situation, other ways to reduce an autistic student’s need for vocal stimming include:

-Reducing demands to take the pressure off and lessen anxiety.
+Reducing some (not all) demands to take the pressure off and lessen anxiety.

-Reduce the child’s anxiety about what’s going to happen next by telling them clearly or showing them photos or pictures.
+Reduce the student’s anxiety about what’s going to happen next by telling them clearly or showing them real photos or a visual schedule.

-Sincerely telling the child that you understand how they feel and that you want to help them feel calmer and safer.
+Sincerely telling the student that you understand how they feel and that you want to help them feel calmer and safer.